Deltares/pandamesh/examples/README.rst

 Examples
 ========

-These examples illustrate to basic steps to create meshes with Triangle and Gmsh.
+These examples illustrate the basic steps to create meshes with Triangle and Gmsh.

 Every example can be downloaded as a Python script or a Jupyter Notebook.